aneksteind/Core/README.md

 ```
 The option ```run-steps``` will print out each step the G-Machine makes in evaluating the program, to help the user learn how it works.
 There are example Core programs in the ```SamplePrograms``` folder

-As the project currently stands, anyone who wants to create a simple functional language can do so by parsing it into the Core Expression AST found in this project.
+As the project currently stands, anyone who wants to create a very simple functional language can do so by parsing it into the Core Expression AST found in this project.

 ## About the Project

-The Core language is a simple functional language that many other functional languages (such as Haskell) can be compiled to.
-In the book, as well as in this implementation, Core is compiled to G-Code (which can be further translated into C or machine code), and later interpreted by the G-Machine.
-The grammar of Core in this implementation is ever so slightly different than what is in the book (for readability), but it had no affects on the compiler itself.
+The Core language is a simple functional language that other functional languages (such as Haskell) can be compiled to.
+In the book, as well as in this implementation, Core is compiled to G-Code (which can be further compiled to C or machine code) or later interpreted by the G-Machine.
+The grammar of Core in this implementation is ever so slightly different than what is in the book (for readability), but this change had no affects on the compiler itself.

 This project was meant to introduce me to the world of compilers as well as state transition and stack machines.
-I believe that it was a great next step after the [interpreter](https://github.com/aneksteind/Shkeem) that I implemented earlier and before writing a compiler that targets the machine itself.
+I believe that it was a great next step following the Scheme the [interpreter](https://github.com/aneksteind/Shkeem) tried previously.

 This project will be updated here and there to improve efficiency (there are many places where this can and will be done), readability, error handling, and abstraction. **_As such, this is still a work in progress._**